Market environment: Barriers

-Environmental scanning isn't always as effective or useful in an organizational setting for several reasons.
+Environmental scanning is not always as effective or useful in an organizational setting for several reasons.
 The volume of the information received through the scanning process can be disadvantageous when attempting to translate and make sense of the information as some information may get overlooked or just missed entirely.
 Because of the volume of information its hard to decipher what is important or not so management and key information may be missed.
 Another way vital information can be missed is if the information is unordered and unorganized.
-Due to ever changing environment all information runs under a time limit of validity.
+Due to an ever-changing environment all information runs under a time limit of validity.
 Another barrier to environment scanning is the interpretation of information that has been collected.
 Undetermined sources can cause confusion and irrelevance to the process.
-Current research shows that the analysis of the market environment has challenges to predict or foresee upcoming market changes.
-The reason is that market scanning frameworks often suggest to observe a broad range of categories without offering detailed guidelines for what aspects to emphasize or ignore.
+Current research shows that the analysis of the market environment has challenges in predicting or foreseeing upcoming market changes.
+The reason is that market scanning frameworks often suggest observing a broad range of categories without offering detailed guidelines for what aspects to emphasize or ignore.
 In consequence, even firms that scan their market environment continuously get blindsided by disruptions.